 A note on cash-in-advance constraints in continuous time

 This paper demonstrates a robust proof of the continuous-time transformations of Stockman's cash-in-advance constraints.
 When the constraint applies to consumption and capital purchases, monetary growth lowers steady state consumption and capital.
-When the constraint applies only to consumption purchases, monetary growth is superneutral., Also available for download from:
+When the constraint applies only to consumption purchases, monetary growth is superneutral., Originally published as: Kam, E. (2004).
+A note on cash-in-advance constraints in continuous time.

 A randomized controlled dismantling trial of post-workshop consultation strategies to increase effectiveness and fidelity to an evidence-based psychotherapy for posttraumatic stress disorder